 - Strengthen and support leadership at all levels

 - Make sure that we have enough people with the right skills to help care for patients now and in the future

 - Enhance retention drives for nurses to continue their NHS careers

 - Empower our workforce to use new technology.

-Southend University Hospital NHS Foundation Trust has successfully created the ‘Stay @ Southend’ retention model to reduce the number of nurses leaving their job.
+Southend University Hospital NHS Foundation Trust has created the successful ‘Stay @ Southend’ retention campaign to keep more nurses in their job.